'Validate & Grieve': How To Support A Miscarriage Survivor

 What Happens If Miscarriage Survivors Don’t Receive Adequate Support?

-Payne acknowledges the many factors that have contributed to miscarriage becoming a cultural taboo — “it's women's health, it's the death of a baby, it’s a visualisation of blood, and a gynaecological issue.”
+Payne acknowledges the many factors that have contributed to miscarriage becoming a cultural taboo — “it's women's health, it's the death of a baby, it’s a visualization of blood, and a gynaecological issue.”

 Advertisement

 “It's also really difficult for a woman to articulate that they've lost a pregnancy; there's an element of shame that comes into play even though it's absolutely nothing they've done.
-When you are the one in four who can't just fall pregnant or falls pregnant and loses their baby, you feel a deep sense of shame,” Payne says.
+When you are the 15-25% who can't just fall pregnant or falls pregnant and loses their baby, you feel a deep sense of shame,” Payne says.

 What Does Longterm Support Look Like?